MaxwellGrant90/MaxwellGrant90/README.md

 -Hi, I’m Maxwell Grant.
 I’m actively seeking opportunities in data science and business intelligence.
-Please take a moment and view my portfolio and contact me if I fit the needs of an open position.
+Please take a moment and view my portfolio and contact me if I am a good fit for an open position.
 I can be reached at maxwell.grant90@gmail.com